jc-verse/ts-klass/README.md

 This project is still in its early infancy.

-1. Typings
-2. Private methods/fields
+1. Private methods/fields
-3. Extends/implements
+2. Interfaces
-4. Abstract klasses
+3. Abstract klasses
-5. Builder pattern?